 That first 5k was awesome.
-I had almost forgotten what it’s like to run a pretty super huge race.
+I’d almost forgotten what it’s like to run a pretty super huge race.

 This race was basically perfect.

-For one thing, there were tons of runners, yet I never once felt crowded or trapped in a certain pace.
+There were tons of runners, yet I never once felt crowded or trapped in a certain pace.

 All the mile marker signs were also very large.
-It was nice that everything was so large.
-When you got tired, you were able to see pretty far into the distance and get excited about the next upcoming mile or water or Powerade.
+It was nice that everything was so big.
+When you got tired, you were able to see pretty far into the distance and get excited about what’s coming next.

 I was genuinely surprised at every mile marker from 2 to 5.
 “Mile 5 already?
 Are you kidding me?”
-I was actually still keeping up with Randy and Terry.
+I was still keeping up with Randy and Terry.
 I couldn’t believe it.

 Somewhere along our run we passed a White Castle.
-Oh, precious, precious midwest/east coast.
+Oh, precious, precious Midwest/east coast.
 I wanted to run off the course and grab a slider.
 Of course I didn’t, but I will not go back to Los Angeles before I have at least one!

 Though I enjoyed my new case, I had wondered whether I really should’ve bought it.
 (All money is money that could be going toward future races).

 After I hit mile marker 5 with Randy and Terry, I wonder if maybe, just maybe, I can stick with them ’til the middle of the race.

 I’ve warned them that I’m not gonna be able to keep up with them through the whole race.
 When the time comes, they should run ahead and not feel bad about it.

 I said “I don’t think I can make it!”
 Meaning, “I don’t think I can make it at your pace.
 Please run ahead.”
 But all the people around me who heard that jumped in immediately with loud encouragement.
 “Yes you can!
 Don’t give up!”

+I’ll have to be more careful with my wording and volume in the future.
 Note taken.
-I’ll have to be more careful with my wording and volume in the future.

 Will I ever see them again?
 Will I make them proud by getting my PR?
 Find out more tomorrow!